Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Extra experimental details and results

 In terms of complexity, the bounds require computing either weighted CDF or 1-Wasserstein distances, which are tractable for unidimensional variables like nonconformity scores.
 In both cases, we need to compute the difference between the empirical CDFs, which has overall time complexity $\gO((m+n)\log(m+n))$.
 The complexity here is dominated by the sorting operation needed to compute the difference between the empirical CDFs, but fortunately this operation is applied only to the score values and not to the weights, and thus we need to compute it only once during optimization.
-Finally, with the exception of the bound in (\ref{eq:exp}), we also need to estimate the density of $\push{P}{s}$.
+Finally, with the exception of the bound in (\ref{eq:exp}), we also need to estimate the density $p_{\push{P}{s}}$.
 We do so via a Gaussian KDE defined on the $n$ samples from $\push{P}{s}$, which has cost $\gO(k \cdot n),$ where $k$ is the number of points the KDE is evaluated on, e.g.~the grid size in (\ref{eq:grid}).
+We set the KDE bandwidth using Scott’s rule \cite{scott2015multivariate} but scale it by a factor of 0.1 in classification tasks to improve resolution in the tails.